 In addition to a working desktop computer, laptop, smartphone, or tablet with a decent internet connection, you will need the following to start using Aragon:

-- Access to the Aragon client on one of the available platforms:
+- Access to the Aragon client on one of the supported platforms:

-- Ethereum providers are apps that provide access to the Ethereum network and support signing Ethereum transactions.
+- Ethereum providers are apps that provide your browser access to the Ethereum network and support signing Ethereum transactions.

-- Note that most mobile Web3 browsers have a built-in Ethereum provider and wallet functionality.
+- Mobile Web3 browsers generally have a built-in Ethereum provider and wallet functionality.

 - If you are using Aragon on testnet, you will need to set your Ethereum provider to use the Rinkeby Test Network ("Rinkeby").
 You will then need to load your wallet with test-ETH for the Rinkeby test network.
 This test-ETH is used to pay for gas when you deploy your organization and make transactions within the organization.
-You can try the Rinkeby faucet or post your Rinkeby testnet address on Spectrum to receive test-ETH for free.
-Please wait patiently for an Aragon community member to see your message if you post your faucet request in an Aragon Spectrum channel.
+You can try the Rinkeby faucet or post your Rinkeby testnet address in the Aragon Chat #support channel to receive test-ETH for free.
+Please wait patiently for an Aragon community member to see your message if you post your faucet request in an Aragon Chat channel.